Moment Constraints and Phase Recovery for Multireference Alignment: Introduction

 where $\sigma_{r_i}$ denotes a circular translation applied to $x$ by $r_i$ units, defined as $\sigma_{r_i}(x)[n] = x[n - r_i]$ (indices of $x$ are here considered modulo $L$).
-Furthermore, we suppose that the $\epsilon_i$s are i.i.d. normal random vectors with variance $\tau^2$.
-The primary challenge of MRA pertains to the ambiguity surrounding the circular shifts made by $\sigma_{r_i}$.

-MRA is often viewed as a simplified version of single-particle cryo-electron microscopy (cryo-EM).
-In cryo-EM, the objective is to estimate a three-dimensional object e.g., a molecule from two-dimensional noisy projections taken from various (unknown) angles, which correspond to the unknown shifts in MRA.
-While retaining some of the original complexities of the full cryo-EM problem, MRA allows for a more straightforward analysis of the estimation problem.
-The fundamental mathematical principles of cryo-EM are explored in \cite{singer2018mathematics} and \cite{bendory2020single}.
-Direct applications of MRA also appear in standard cryo-EM image processing tasks, such as class averaging~\cite{sorzano2010clustering, ma2020heterogeneous}.
+Furthermore, we suppose that the $\epsilon_i$s are iid normal random vectors with variance $\tau^2$.
+Multireference alignment is a somewhat outdated name, since it implies that a key component of the model is to align the references -- a task that is virtually impossible in high-noise scenarios -- many approaches to MRA therefore try to circumvent alignment altogether~\cite{bendory2017bispectrum}.
+Broadly speaking, approaches for addressing MRA can be categorized into two types: those that explicitly align signals as a part of the reconstruction, and those that do not.
+We refer to these as \emph{aligning} and \emph{non-aligning}.

-\paragraph{Aligning Methods} Approaches for addressing MRA can be categorized into two types, which we refer to as \emph{aligning} and \emph{non-aligning}.
-The first type of algorithms focus on approximating the shifts ${r_i}$ for each of the observed signals $\xi_i$, aligning them, and subsequently averaging to obtain an approximation of the true signal up to shift.
+\paragraph{Aligning Methods} The first type of algorithms focus on approximating the shifts ${r_i}$ for each of the observed signals $\xi_i$, aligning them, and subsequently averaging to obtain an approximation of the true signal up to shift.

 One example of an aligning-type method is \emph{template alignment}.
 This method aligns the observed signals $\xi_i$ against some reference signal $z$, the \emph{template}.
 The alignment is achieved by averaging the signals $\sigma_{r^*_i}(\xi_i)$, where $r^*_i$ is given by